Bruno Migliorini: Biography

-From 1949 to 1963 Migliorini was president of the Accademia della Crusca and, from 1958, he was a member of the Accademia dei Lincei.
-He was one of the main Italian experts of Esperanto.
+From 1949 to 1963, Migliorini was president of the Accademia della Crusca and, from 1958, he was a member of the Accademia dei Lincei.
+He was one of the main Italian experts on Esperanto.

 He is one of the authors of a standard pronouncing dictionary of Italian, the Dizionario d'ortografia e di pronunzia, or DOP.

-He died in Florence on June 18, 1975.
+He died in Florence on 18 June 1975.